cRoberts2-18/GERT/README.md

 2) allow searches by date
 these are the main two points. this will leave us with a deliverable system then any other polish will be good

-Login accounts can be created from the sign up page but one existing login is Username: Test9999 Password: Test9999!
+Login accounts can be created from the sign up page but one existing login is Username: admin Password: admin